CogentRoleplayCommunity/FogentRoleplay/src/Characters/PC/UhtredStorm/UhtredStormOld.md

 - Determined
 - Broken (after the death of his friend Killroy)

+## Beliefs/Morality

+Will defend those who can't defend themselves.
+Has strong morals with right and wrong.
+Believes there is always a choice.

+Post Killroy Death:
+Will do whatever it takes to find Vex
+Has strong morals with right and wrong
+Won't let the innocent suffer due to his negligence, there is always a choice.

 ## Goals/Aspirations

 - To find and protect Vex'hilla Reddington
 - Find out more about what it means to be Brightkinkin and find out more about his mother.
 - To live his life to make those who have passed proud, and to fix the mistakes that he made.

+Things I want to do with Uhtred:

+- Find out what Luc meant when he called him brother
+- Get stronger and prove that he is worthy to be called brother by LucFind Vex and get her to safety

 ## Backstory